virkillz/backer/milestone-plan.md

 - [ ] Remove text go to donee mode if not donee!

+- [ ] Explore list must contain tagiline instead of title

+- [ ] Result page in search must contain tagile as well.
+Make it similar with explore

 - [ ] resize logo

 - [ ] Update the seed containing better tagline, profile overview and youtube video